sorididim11/dcos-ansible-terraform/README.md

 ###### config
 1) LDAP integration - default config is not based on LDAP. to integrate LDAP, add LDAP config in role/dcos/packages/registry/templates/config-local.yml.j2
-2) registry certificate - Command name of certficate update docker_private_url as domain name you use in group_vars/all.yml
+2) registry certificate - Command name of certficate update docker_registry_url as domain name you use in group_vars/all.yml
 3) add admin account to playbooks/pkg-des/registry-portus for ID, Password

 ###### install